Mooleane/aaron-capstone-project/README.md

                 body = request.json()
                 # Moves onto displaying the info by breaking out of the while loop.
                 break

-            # Checks if there are too many requests (429).
-            elif request.status_code == 429:
-                pokemon_name = input("PokéAPI v2 is receiving too many requests.
-Try again later. ")

-            # Assumes the Pokémon was invalid due to the request failing.
-            elif request.status_code == 404:
-                pokemon_name = input("Please enter a valid Pokémon. ")

-            # Warns the user about a different request status code
-            else:
-                pokemon_name = input("Error: Status Code", request.status_code)

-        # Assumes the input was invalid due to not being entirely alphabetical or numerical.
-        else:
-            pokemon_name = input("Please enter a valid input (no symbols). ")
 ```

 Player-important info such as the Pokémon's Pokéball success rate, and its evolution requirements for different paths will be displayed.
 Additionally, its first flavor text entry will be shown for basic insights (not every entry is in English).